A mostly true story about some completely whacky deer hunters.

-With that Doc turned around and drove back until he saw Willie’s truck lights and a group of men standing around.
+With that, Doc turned his truck around and drove back until he saw Willie’s truck lights and a group of men standing around.
 As Doc and Gadget drew closer they could see the huge rack on the crumpled buck.
-They jumped out of Doc’s truck and trotted over to get a better look and there was Willie standing over the dead deer with his chrome Frontier, single-action, .45 long Colt still smoking in his hand.
+They jumped out of Doc’s truck and trotted over to get a better look, and there was Willie standing over the dead deer with his chrome Frontier, single-action, .45 long Colt still smoking in his hand.

 “Didja have to finish him off?”
 Doc asked.

 “Not really,” Willie grinned.
 “I just figured I’d give him one for good measure.
-The truck really tore him up - like a snake in a weed eater.
-And he messed up my truck pretty good, too.”
-Willie was always looking for a reason to drag out his .45 and that occasion was as good as any.
+The truck really tore him up – like a snake in a weed eater.
+And he tore up my truck pretty good, too.”
+Willie was always looking for a reason to drag out his .45, and that occasion was as good as any.

 Suddenly a light dawned on Gadget.
 If Willie could shoot the buck, so could he.

 “Prop him up,” Gadget commanded.
 Everyone looked at him in puzzled silence.
-“Prop him up,” Gadget ordered again, “I’m gonna shoot him, too.”
-So, the club members dutifully propped the buck up on his brisket while Gadget backed up about 10 steps, bow in hand with its fancy new bow sight.
+“Prop him up,” Gadget ordered again, “I’m gonna shoot him, too.
+So, the club members dutifully propped the buck up on his brisket while Gadget backed up about 10 steps with his bow with the fancy new bow sight.

 “Now, everybody stand back,” he commanded.

 “The way he’s shootin’ we might oughta get in the next county,” one of the members mumbled.